top of page

 Days 1 and 2:

 Travel to Puerto Natales: I traveled to Puerto Natales as this is where I'd be picking up my rental car to get to Torres del Paine National Park.
 Puerto Natales is the closest town to the park—roughly an hour drive away.
-This town offers access to supplies and services that you won't find in the park including groceries stores, gas stations, and more.
+This town offers access to supplies and services that you won't find in the park including grocery stores, gas stations, and more.

 To get to Puerto Natales, I took three connecting flights to get to Presidente Carlos Ibáñez del Campo International Airport in Punta Arenas.
 While you can fly directly into Teniente Julio Gallardo Airport in Puerto Natales, the flights were significantly more expensive for me.
 From the airport in Punta Arenas, I took a bus to get to Terminal Rodoviario in Puerto Natales.
 Here are a few things to note: